-Symptoms appear months after exposure and can last for several months.
-In some cases, more severe infections in the lungs, brain or skin can develop.
-If you experience any of these symptoms especially for long periods of time, talk to your health care provider for advice and treatment.
+If you experience any of these symptoms especially for long periods of time, talk to your health care provider.
 Your health care provider can request tests if you show symptoms, but tests will not be performed just to see if you have been exposed.

 What is the risk of this disease?

-Each year in B.C., 10 to 25 people become sick from Cryptococcus gattii, and about 16 per cent die.
+Each year in B.C., 10 to 25 people become sick from C. gattii, and about 16 per cent die.
 Some people are at a slightly higher risk of cryptococcal disease including those who:

-- have a weakened immune system due to diseases such as HIV, cancer, or have had organ transplants;
+- Have a weakened immune system due to diseases such as human immunodeficiency virus (HIV), cancer, or have had organ transplants

 How is this disease diagnosed?

-If you live or visit an area where C. gattii is found and you develop symptoms consistent with cryptococcosis, see your health care provider.
+If you live or visit an area where C. gattii is found and you develop symptoms consistent with cryptococcal disease, see your health care provider.
 Your health care provider can test for Cryptococcus infection in a blood, lung or spinal fluid sample.